-2.b) Gravity as a state of physical matter
+2.b) Gravitational aether as a state of physical matter

 According to Global Mechanics, the definition of gravity is that it is the first state of physical matter and the one with the highest symmetry.
 The total symmetry of a structure of non-radial reticular matter is purely theoretical because it does not seem to be present in physical reality.